 In Early Years Foundation Stage, we relate the mathematical aspects of the children’s work to the Development Matters statements and the Early Learning Goals, as set out in the EYFS profile document.
 Mathematics development involves providing children with opportunities to develop and improve their skills in counting, understanding and using numbers; calculating simple addition and subtraction problems; and describing shapes, space, and measures.

 Children will develop their understanding through planned, purposeful play and through a

 mix of adult-led and child-initiated activity.

-Lessons in Years 1 to 5 are taught according to the long term curriculum, but also according to any gaps identified through termly assessments.
+Lessons in Years 1 to 6 are taught according to the White Rose long term curriculum plans, but also according to any gaps identified through termly assessments.